bgoonz/docs-collection/github/codespaces/managing-your-codespaces/managing-encrypted-secrets-for-your-codespaces.md

 ---
 title: Managing encrypted secrets for your codespaces
-intro: 'You can store sensitive information, like tokens, that you want to access in your codespaces via environment variables.'
+intro: "You can store sensitive information, like tokens, that you want to access in your codespaces via environment variables."
 versions:
-  fpt: '*'
+  fpt: "*"
 redirect_from:
   - /github/developing-online-with-codespaces/managing-encrypted-secrets-for-codespaces
   - /codespaces/working-with-your-codespace/managing-encrypted-secrets-for-codespaces